Petrol vs diesel cars - which vehicle should you buy?

 This is because diesel engines use more specialised parts and components, which can add to the cost.
 However, this factor varies based on the make and model of the car.

 There’s a distinct rattling noise that comes from a diesel engine.
 You may also notice a louder “growl” when the engine is getting started, or upon acceleration.
 This is the inevitable result of driving a car that’s powered by chain explosions – it’s a perpetual Michael Bay movie inside your diesel engine.

-Nonetheless, car manufactures are finding ways to fix this issue as technology advances.
+Nonetheless, car manufacturers are finding ways to fix this issue as technology advances.

 Diesel cars aren’t really built for speed

 Without getting into long technical discussions of torque and RPM and horsepower and where the warp drives should be located, let’s keep it simple: petrol cars are faster than diesel cars.

 This is a virtual non-factor on Singapore roads, where we’ve apparently managed to put one red light every 2 metres.
 But if for some reason you’re entering the next NASCAR race, we guess this would kind of be a huge drawback.

 So should you switch to diesel?
 It depends on your driving distance.

 Try to work out the distance you drive.
 If all your driving is just between your house and the market, or you only drive half the distance of the typical Singaporean (say 10,000 kilometres a year), then diesel isn’t really saving you money.